For Enquiry: 93450 45466

 62. Is it feasible to claim that a Java class was properly compiled without even having a main method?

+It’s one of the basic Java questions and answers they frequently ask candidates in an interview.
 The main method is considered to be an entry point of a Java class and is required for executing the program.
 However,If a Java class lacks a main method, it can nevertheless be successfully compiled.
 Note that the class cannot be executed without a main method.

 With the help of Java Online Training, gain the information you need to become a Java developer.